- Information for:

 The Harbert College of Business wants to ensure that you have access to all of the up-to-date data needed for classroom instruction and business.
 Check out the data that the Harbert College is subscribed to below.
 The data access is categorized by whether the data is available through the Wharton Research Data Resources (WRDS) or other services.
 Please note that descriptions are copied from company web pages, WRDS, etc.

 The Harbert College, with support from the Auburn University Library, subscribes to the Wharton Research Data Services (WRDS).
 Accounts are available to students and faculty for teaching and research purposes as long as they are affiliated with Auburn University.
-Class accounts are available for class projects/assignments, as well.
-To request an account, go to wrds‐web.wharton.upenn.edu/wrds/ (note there is no WWW).
+Class accounts are available for class projects and assignments.
+To request an account, go to wrds-www.wharton.upenn.edu/register/ .

 Data to which we subscribe include: